Blake-Madden/Wisteria-Dataviz/HiDPI.md

 DPI scale factor is used for it.

 Normally, the framework will handle this for you.
 For example, `Graph2D::AddObject()` will set the object's DPI for you.
-However, if you are using a tempory, stack-based object to measure with in your calculation code, then you should set the object's DPI scaling to the parent's DPI scaling.
+However, if you are using a temporary, stack-based object to measure with in your calculation code, then you should set the object's DPI scaling to the parent's DPI scaling.